mclaeysb/mclaeysb.github.com/facili.md

 > One-day team retreat

 Teach For Belgium had been experimenting with self-managing teams for a while, and wanted to rethink how to align those teams through-out the work-year.
 I designed a one-day team retreat around this question with times to explore possibilities, weigh options, make a choice and make it concrete.
-They implemented (and kept improving) the resulting approach.

 > Sustainable innovation trajectory